gracenho829/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+=> Detect sleeping habits
+For now, it will detect if it has a sleeping habit.
+Better prototypes will be able to distinguish other habits as well.

 * What is a good environment for X?
+=> A quiet bedroom with no noise

 * What is a bad environment for X?
+=> A bedroom in the city with a lot of noise (cars, people, etc.)

 * When will X break?
+=> If it runs out of battery or if the user accidentally knocks it out of where the device is positioned in

 * When it breaks how will X break?
+=> The device will break as it will not be able to detect noises as well or the device physically falls and dismantles

 * What are other properties/behaviors of X?
+=> Detecting noises and displaying them on screen
+=> Blinking lights to indicate that the device is functioning properly

 * How does X feel?
+=>
 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

 ### Part 2.